Accessibility

 Ultimately, web accessibility means web usability.
 So the more usable your website is, the more people can use it and get the information they need, or make the purchase they need.

 By checking your web accessibility, you’ll find and fix these usability barriers that prevent people from completing the tasks they need to on your site.
 This reduces your support burden and increases your conversion rates.
+All public sector bodies and, depending on your location and industry, most private sector bodies are subject to web accessibility legislation.

 Let’s look at how you can check your web accessibility for free.